- Active Duty

 At U.S. Army facilities such as the Walter Reed Army Institute of Research Psychiatry & Neuroscience, some of the finest minds in medicine are conducting groundbreaking research in key psychiatric issues to address the unique challenges that our service men and women face.
 Discover how the U.S. Army is making some of the most important advances in the field of psychiatry — and how you can be part of it.

-- Examine, diagnose and treat or prescribe course of treatment for personnel suffering from mental illness, mental retardation or situational maladjustment
+- Examine, diagnose and treat or prescribe course of treatment for personnel suffering from emotional or mental illness, intellectual disabilities or situational maladjustment

 - Conduct and supervise direct patient care, and plan and execute disease prevention and health promotion programs

 - Perform special staff functions in health support for commanders at all levels